Corporate Governance Code

 The sections below set out how we currently comply with the ten principles of the QCA Code.

-The strategy and business operations of the Group are set out in the Strategic Report on pages 2 to 27 of the Group Annual Report 2020.
-The risk section of the Annual Report are on pages 22 and 26 and these deals with the challenges the business faces and how these challenges are mitigated/addressed.
+The strategy and business operations of the Group are set out in the Strategic report on pages 2 to 31 of the Group's Annual Report 2023.
+The risk section of the Annual Report is on pages 22 to 26 and deals with the challenges the business faces and how these challenges are mitigated/ addressed.

 Our simple and transparent business model has consistently delivered value to our shareholders.

 The Group seeks regular dialogue with both existing and potential new shareholders, either through the management team, investor relations or through the company analysts, ensuring its strategy, business model and performance are clearly understood as well as to understand the needs and expectations of shareholders.

-The Chief Executive and Chief Finance Officer meet regularly with investors and analysts via investor roadshows, attending investor conferences and carry out capital markets days to provide them with updates on the Group’s business and obtain feedback regarding the market’s expectations of the Group through the Brokers or direct feedback to the management team.
+The Chief Executive and Chief Finance Officer meet regularly with investors and analysts via investor roadshows and attend investor conferences to provide them with updates on the Group’s business and obtain feedback regarding the market’s expectations of the Group through the brokers or direct feedback to themanagement team.

-The Board invites communication from its private investors and encourages participation by them at the Annual General Meeting (AGM).
-All Board members are present at the AGM and are available to answer questions from shareholders.
+The Board invites communication from its private investors and encourages participation by them at the Annual General Meeting (AGM) and through webinars offered during the semi-annual roadshows.
+All Boardmembers are present at the AGM and are available to answer questions from shareholders.
 Notice of the AGM is at the least 21 clear days and the business of the meeting is conducted with separate resolutions, voted by proxy and with the result of the voting being clearly indicated throughout the meeting.
 The results of the AGM are subsequently published on the Company’s corporate website and are announced through a regulatory information service.

 The Board believes that they have successfully engaged with their shareholders in the past and will continueto do so going forward.